ColinCurtis/oss-ai-ml-medical-segmentation/source/Software Installation/Linux.rst

 #. `Download Ubuntu 20.04 LTS <https://ubuntu.com/download#download>`_
 #.
 Use `Rufus <https://rufus.ie/en/>`_ to flash the Linux ISO onto a flash drive
 #.
 Shrink a partition to get hard drive space for Linux

+   * You should partition at least 300 gigabytes for Linux so you can download large datasets

 #.
 Restart the computer into the boot menu and boot from the flash drive

    * If pressing keys at startup doesn’t work, go into Recovery settings in Windows and choose to restart into firmware settings